THE SHIPYARD

 POWHATAN

-satisfied with the Iroquois Chieftain and the Mohawk Chieftain New Command
+were not particularly satisfied with the Iroquois Chieftain and the Mohawk

-dubbed it, featured more powerful reactors than the Iroquois Chieftain and a
+intelligence dubbed it, featured more powerful reactors than the Iroquois

 While the